APPROVED DUKE OF EDINBURGH AWARD SKILLS PROVIDER

 Over 70% of the cookery classes we run in the community are offered free of charge or with a large subsidy to vulnerable children, families and young people.
 We work with schools, children’s centres and community support organisations to ensure those who would most benefit from these subsidised classes are able to access them.
 Every purchase of an Organic Cookery School’s Duke of Edinburgh Cookery Course goes towards supporting these community initiatives.

 can you do this course if you aren’t working towards a duke of Edinburgh award?

 We have had lots of enquiries from parents wishing to buy this course for their son or daughter, even though they aren’t currently D of E participants, as well as from parents/adults who love the sound of the recipes and want to join in too.

 This D of E course offers additional support from a tutor experienced in developing young people’s cooking skills, and helping them evidence this for the Skills section of their Duke of Edinburgh Award (as well as completing their online assessor report).

 That said, we would love to share the course with as many people as possible, so we plan to put together a self-guided ‘light’ version (same content, resources and recipes, plus access to a tutor if needed) which is perfect for enthusiastic teen cooks, students going off to uni, and adults.
-We aim to have this available to purchase from December 1st, with the course going live on January 1st 2019.
-If you would like to be added to the mailing list please drop an email over to email@example.com
+We aim to have this available to purchase in Spring 2019.
+If you would like to be added to the mailing list please drop an email over to firstname.lastname@example.org

 We offer regular afterschool/weekend and holiday cookery skills courses which can count towards your Duke of Edinburgh Award and the Jamie Oliver Home Cooking Skills BTEC.
 Both these courses offer a great base in practical cookery skills, nutrition, cooking on a budget as well as some amazing recipes you’ll want to cook again and again.